 When you’re on vacation in Austin, you’ll probably be looking for fun things to do in Austin.
 After-all, that’s what vacations are all about…

-But back to business… Here are 18 fun things to do in Austin…
+Here are 19 fun things to do in Austin…

 Family Activities In Austin Texas

 I’ll start with our favorite family-oriented things to do in Austin Texas…

 Zilker Park is a very cool place to visit.
 It is a large park next to Laby Bird Lake (formerly known as Town Lake).